altf4/SmashBot/Readme.md

 6. If you're using a GameCube Adapter, make sure to install the drivers / configure the udev rules, as described here: https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin

-7. Install the latest Slippi Gecko Codes.
-You can find them here: https://github.com/project-slippi/slippi-ssbm-asm/blob/master/Output/Netplay/GALE01r2.ini Simply replace your existing `GALE01r2.ini` file with this one.
+7. Install come custom Slippi Gecko Codes.
+You can find them here: https://github.com/altf4/slippi-ssbm-asm/blob/master/Output/Netplay/GALE01r2.ini Simply replace your existing `GALE01r2.ini` file with this one.

-8. Apply (at least) the following Gecko Codes in `Properties->Gecko Codes`:
+8. Make sure you have all the `Required` and `Recommended` Gecko Codes enabled.
- - `Faster Melee Netplay Settings`
- - `Normal Lag Reduction`
- - `Slippi Recording`

 9. Run `smashbot.py`

 10. By default, SmashBot takes controller 2, and assumes you're on controller 1.
 You can change this with the `--port N`  option to change SmashBot's port, and `--opponent N` to change the human player's port.

 11. If you did not "install" Ishiiruka, then specify the location where the executable is with the `-e` flag. `smashbot.py -e PATH_TO_DOLPHIN_EXE`.
 (Not the actual exe itself, just the directory where it is)

-12. NOTE: For now, SmashBot cannot pick its own character.
-(It cannot 'see' the menus) So you'll need to pick Fox for it, and the stage.
-We're working on this!